 The main difference between raw peanuts and green peanuts is their moisture content.
 Raw peanuts have already been air-dried, and therefore hold the right amount of moisture needed for storage.
 Green peanuts, on the other hand, are peanuts that have been freshly dug from the soil.
 Therefore, no moisture has been removed!
 They’re only available during harvest season and expire fast, so they should be refrigerated immediately once dug from the field.

-These will last for up to 1 month when stored properly in the refrigerator using an airtight container.
+These will last for up to 3 weeks to 3 months if stored properly in the refrigerator in an airtight container.
 Just take them out of the fridge 20 minutes before you wish to consume them.
-On the other hand, freezing your peanuts will make them last for up to 6 months.
-Don’t forget to let them thaw completely in the fridge before eating.
+On the other hand, raw peanuts can last in the pantry for 6 months or a year if frozen.
+Just don’t forget to let them thaw completely in the fridge before eating.

 These honey-roasted peanuts are a quick and easy snack that’s sure to become a household favorite.
 They’re healthy, tasty, and much more affordable than the ones bought at stores!
 Make a fresh batch of honey-roasted peanuts for you and your loved ones to snack on.